Demystifying 3D Printer Specifications

 To illustrate this, I printed a few parts on the Form 2 to show that the relationship between layer thickness and surface finish is not what one might expect.
 In the picture below, you’ll see two rings—one printed in Castable Resin and the other in Black Resin.
 The Castable Resin has a slightly smoother surface finish and the micro pavé is a bit crisper.

-Here’s the catch: the Castable ring was actually printed at 50 microns, whereas the Black ring was printed at 25 microns.
+Here’s the catch: the ring printed in Castable Resin was actually printed at 50 microns, whereas the ring printed in Black Resin was printed at 25 microns.

-The reason the Castable ring looks better at 50 microns is because the Formlabs Castable Resin was designed to produce the best results at 50 microns.
+The reason the ring printed in Castable Resin looks better at 50 microns is because this resin was designed to produce the best results at 50 microns.
 Also, the Formlabs team dialed in the print/material settings on the Form 2 to make sure it produced the best results for casting.

-Formlabs recently introduced OpenFL, which gives researchers access to an API for more control over the Form 1+.
+Formlabs recently introduced OpenFL, giving researchers access to an API for more control over the Form 1+.
 With OpenFL, the smallest Z-axis step for the Form 1+ is 2.5 µm, which you won’t see listed on Formlabs’ website.
-The reason that this information isn’t included is because it is a maximum of the motor not the type of layer that can be printed.
+The reason that this information isn’t included is because it is a maximum of the motor, not the type of layer that can be printed.

 For instance, a taller part will take more time than one oriented closer to the build plate because there are more layers to print.
-Also, the way in which an object is oriented and supported will change the time it takes to print the part.
+Also, the way that an object is oriented and supported will change the time it takes to print the part.

 Don’t get me started on this one.
 Decisions in life would be so much easier if “good” and “bad” were the only ways of quantifying specifications.
-Surface finish was covered in layer thickness, but one thing to keep in mind: there is no real spec for surface finish.
+Surface finish was discussed earlier in relation to layer thickness, but one thing to keep in mind: there is no real specification for surface finish.
 Surface finish can differ depending on the geometry (curved vs. straight surfaces) and orientation.
-The only way to compare surface finish between printers is if 3D printing companies published results from an industry standard part and profilometer.
+The only way to compare surface finish between printers is if every 3D printing company published results from an industry standard part and profilometer.
 Probably not going to happen anytime soon.

-Accuracy is a specification that isn’t included in the chart above, but it is something that a few 3D printer companies have been publishing recently.
+Accuracy isn’t included in the chart in the introduction, but it is something that a few 3D printer companies have been publishing recently.
 The mistake that a lot of 3D printer buyers make is assuming that XY resolution or layer thickness will determine the accuracy of the final part.

 The truth is that global accuracy is hard to determine, largely because it can be impacted by length, geometry, and orientation.
 Here’s an example of an accuracy statement for a large industrial machine: